-Probate is not always required for small estates.
+Probate is not always required for small estates in England & Wales.
 There are laws in place which allow certain assets to be transferred to someone else, and also allows for a maximum of £5,000 cash to be paid out without the need for Probate.

 However, Banks and building societies have their own internal rules about how much money they will release without Probate.
 This could be as little as £5,000 or as much as £25,000.
 If a bank or building society asks for Probate, even for a small amount of money, you may have to apply for it.